top of page

 1 Timothy 4: Godly Training Has Double Value

-Again, the writer reminds Timothy that some will abandon their faith and follow false teachings from those who do not listen to their good conscience.
+Again, the writer reminds Timothy that some will abandon their faith and follow false teachings.
 Paul mentions several false teachings:

 • forbidding marriage and promoting virginity or celibacy, possibly referring to the woman in 1 Timothy 2.